Sydney-Informatics-Hub/Somatic-ShortV/README.md

 <img src="https://user-images.githubusercontent.com/49257820/94503907-ebb0cc80-024a-11eb-800c-41854b1f041c.png" width="110%" height="110%">

+#### Reference genome: GRCh38/hg38 + ALT contigs

+By default, this pipeline is compatible with BAMs aligned to the __GRCh38/hg38 + ALT contigs reference__ genome.
+Scatter-gather parallelism has been designed to operate over 3,200 evenly sized genomic intervals (~1Mb in size) across your sample cohort.
+Some [genomic intervals are excluded](#excluded-sites) - these typically include repetitive regions which can significantly impede on compute performance.

+#### Excluded sites

+Excluded sites are listed in the Delly group's [sv_repeat_telomere_centromere.bed](https://gist.github.com/chapmanb/4c40f961b3ac0a4a22fd) file.
+This is included in the `References` dataset.
+The BED file contains:

+* telemeres
+* centromeres
+* chrUn (unplaced)
+* chrUn_XXXXX_decoy (decoy)
+* chrN_XXXXX_random (unlocalized)
+* chrEBV

 # Set up

 This pipeline can be implemented after running the [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline, and/or by following the steps below.
 The scripts use relative paths, so correct set-up is important.